Industry News

 When teams lack visibility over projects, coordination becomes more difficult.
 Some tasks are duplicated while others are forgotten.

-Using dashboards makes it possible to track project progress and improve decision-making.
+The use of dashboards makes it possible to track project progress and improve decision-making.

 These tools also offer significant time savings for marketing teams.
 Information is quickly accessible and team members know which priorities to focus on.